 In Spanko v.
 St. Hope Foundation, Audrey Spanko testified that her manager Jose Reyna engaged in a continuous pattern of sexual harassment.
 His offensive conduct, which continued over an extended period of time, included grabbing her from behind, attempting to kiss her on the mouth, nibbling on her ear against her will, and sexually explicit comments.
 Spanko repeatedly reported this behavior to human resources and her supervisors.
 Finally, in a terrifying turn for the worse Spanko’s manager barricaded her in a room, blocked her from leaving, and grabbed her.
 Fortunately, Spanko had the opportunity to express her lack of interest with a well placed knee to the groin and escape.

 So just for a moment, and just based upon the allegations brought by Spanko, let’s check against the defining characteristics of the definition of sexual harassment.
 Unwanted verbal communication of a sexual nature?
 Check.
 Unwanted physical contact of a sexual nature?
 Check.
 Requests for sexual favors?
 Check.
 Unwelcome sexual advances?
 Check.
 I’m not sure how any reasonable person could argue that this type of unwanted behavior could not create an offensive environment.
-For the sexual harassment lawyers here at The Spitz Law Firm, this case already seemed like a lock.
+For the sexual harassment lawyers here at Spitz, The Employee’s Law Firm, this case already seemed like a lock.
 Then the facts got even worse.

 It turns out that Spanko wasn’t the only one reporting this supervisor for reprehensible sexual conduct.
 As evidence in the case developed it was discovered that the patients at St. Hope Foundation had been reporting this creep as well.
 This upstanding citizen had been telling patients that due to his position he could influence whether or not they received services from the foundation.
 If they did not allow themselves to be subjected to his unwanted sexual advances or provide him with nude pictures he would threaten to have them rejected for services.